The Near Miss Effect and the Framing of Lotteries: Lottery Frames

 \item Assume that $p \geq \frac{q^{2}+1}{2q^{3}}$.
 Then there exists a set of outcomes $W$ such that the following holds:

 \end{enumerate} \end{proposition}

 \textbf{Proof.} The proof proceeds by a series of steps. \\

 \textbf{Step 1: Concave near miss.} \\ We begin by showing that the maximal near miss index as a function of the objective probability of winning is concave.
 To show that we will prove an equivalent claim, that the minimal sum of distances $\sum_{x\in X_{q}^{n}}\min_{w\in W}d(x,w)$ is convex in $p$.
-Assume by contradiction that this sum is not convex in $p$ and let $p_{m}=\frac{m}{q^{n}}$ be the smallest probability which violates convexity (see Figure 1).
+Assume by contradiction that this sum is not convex in $p$ and let $p_{m}=\frac{m}{q^{n}}$ be the smallest probability which violates convexity.

 Denote by $d_{1}^{*}$ and $d_{m}^{*}$ the minimal sum of distances for $p_{1}=\frac{1}{q^n}$ and $p_{m}$ respectively and let $W_{m}$ be the set of winning outcomes of size $m$ achieving $d_{m}^{*}$.
-We can order $W_{m}$ in a greedy manner such that in each step the added winning outcome results in the greatest reduction in the sum of distances.
-Therefore, the path of $W_{m}$ from $d_{1}^{*}$ to $d_{m}^{*}$ is convex and thus must pass below the path illustrated in Figure 1, contradicting the minimality of distances sum. $\qedsymbol$ \\
+We can reorder $W_{m}$ in a greedy manner such that in each step the added winning outcome results in the greatest reduction in the sum of distances.
+Let \,$W_m^G$\, be the reordered set, the path of \,$W_{m}^G$\, from $d_{1}^{*}$ to $d_{m}^{*}$ is convex and thus must pass strictly below the path of \,$W_m$\, for \,$p_{m-1}$.
+This contradicts the minimality of the distances sum. $\qedsymbol$ \\

 \textbf{Step 2: $\textbf{M}$-Bound.}\\ Denote by $\mathcal{NM}^{*}$ the maximal near miss index for a given objective probability of winning $p^{*}$ and let $M=\frac{\mathcal{NM}^{*}}{p^{*}}$.
 By the concavity of the maximal near miss index function it follows that for every $p\leq p^{*}$ there exists a set of winning outcomes such that the following holds: